datacentricdesign/iob22/assignments/02-vending-machine/step5.md

 file_variable.close()
 ```

-In this syntax we can recognise that the first line 'opens' a file, using the path. `w` stands for `writing` mode.
+In this syntax, we can recognise that the first line 'opens' a file, using the path. `w` stands for `writing` mode.
 Like a string, the file_variable is an `object`, a data structure that combines several data-types enabling us to easily manipulate a file. `write` and `close` are actions that we can perform on this file `object`.

 #### Save Remaining Cups Algorithm